 Ammonia production flow diagram description:

 Biomass or organic waste is treated and fed to bio-digester.
 Biogas produced by the microorganism in the digester majorly contains methane and carbon dioxide.
 A blower pumps the gas from digester collecting hood to carbon dioxide absorption column.
-K2CO3 absorbs the CO2 and CO and sends out methane rich gas to a synthesis converter to generate Hydrogen rich gas.
+K2CO3 absorbs the CO2 and CO and sends out methane-rich gas to a synthesis converter to generate Hydrogen-rich gas.
 The outlet is passed to the carbon molecules separation membrane to separate unreacted methane and generated carbon dioxide and carbon monoxide from hydrogen and nitrogen.
 Ammonia converter contains catalyst beds to support the reaction of hydrogen and nitrogen to produce ammonia.
 Ammonia collected in the storage tanks and used for fertilizer manufacturing.
-This model diagram is idea to develop sustainable process that helps to maintain organic matter conservation and recycle nitrogen to prevent shortage of nitrogen-based fertilizers.
+This model diagram is an idea to develop a sustainable process that helps to maintain organic matter conservation and recycle nitrogen to prevent a shortage of nitrogen-based fertilizers.